AzzamSyakir/Homelab/docs/week-1-progress-with-vm.md

 ## 🗓️ January 19, 2025: First Milestone Achieved! 🎉

-Hello, guys!
+Hello, world!
 Today, I’m excited to share how I managed to **deploy my applications locally** on my very own home server.
 It’s been a learning-packed journey, and here’s a detailed breakdown of what I’ve done so far:

 ---